 Link everything up by adding links to your website and social media accounts from your email signature.
 Even consider adding your main marketing message or company slogan.
 Remind people why you're so great.

 Although often an expensive option, sponsoring awards can get your business out there.
 Remember, not all awards are expensive.
 There are always niche award ceremonies that better suit your business and budget.

 There are often media competitions.
 Consider sponsoring one of them to raise your profile.
 You'll not only advertise your brand and company name, but you'll also be putting yourself in front of a much wider market.

 Got something you can offer in a competition?
 Newspapers and magazines will give you free editorial space in exchange for a prize.
 Just be aware they'll always want minimum prize values.

 18. Offer discounts for limited periods

 Discounts at certain times of the year are always popular.
-Offer your own products and services at a discounted rate, for example – 'Summer Savings' or 'Winter Deal'.
+Offer your products and services at a discounted rate, for example – 'Summer Savings' or 'Winter Deal'.
 People always like a bargain.

 19. Create an e-brochure

 Hard-copy brochures can be expensive to design and print.
 Save your money and create a PDF version instead, available to download via your website.
-Take the opportunity to really sell yourself and explain to potential customers why they should hire you.
+Take the opportunity to sell yourself and explain to potential customers why they should hire you.